sfabrizio/screen_reader_mqtt/README.md

 # Screen Color Reader MQTT

-Kinda of Ambilight feature from Philips TV, but done by me so it will conect to all my led strips arround the house with mqtt messages.
-I did with that IA help but my ideas.
-I was testing Sonet 3.5 and I sastified with the results:
+This project is inspired by the Ambilight feature from Philips TVs, but I've expanded it to connect to all my LED strips around the house using MQTT messages.
+I developed it using my own ideas with the assistance of AI (Claude 3.5 Sonnet).
+After testing, I'm very satisfied with the results.
+It brings a personalized Ambilight-like experience to my entire smart home setup.

 ## Demo Video